Tech

 July 22, 2013

-Version 5.1 introduces a setting to disable RTCP-XR on trunks, not as a feature, but as a necessity.
+Version 5.1 introduces a setting to disable RTCP-XR on trunks - not as a feature, but as a necessity.
 RTCP-XR provides detailed reports on call quality, including packet arrival times, jitter, and MOS scores, making it valuable for troubleshooting and service-level documentation.
-However, many service providers use equipment that rejects unknown SDP content, causing interoperability issues.
+Many service providers, however, use equipment that rejects unknown SDP content, causing interoperability issues.
 Since most providers and devices don’t support RTCP-XR, the default setting now suppresses its advertisement, ensuring compatibility.
 If providers adopt it in the future, it can be selectively enabled.
 This change ensures smoother integration while maintaining call quality diagnostics where possible.

-In version 5.1 we have introduced something that cannot be called a feature: We have introduced a setting that disables RTCP-XR on trunks.
+In version 5.1 we have introduced something that cannot be called a feature, a setting that disables RTCP-XR on trunks.
 This is sad, but we have to deal with reality.

 What is RTCP-XR?
-First of all, RTCP stands for Real Time Control Protocol.
-It pairs with the RTP protocol which is used for sending the audio and video real time media.
-While RTP deals with the media itself, RTCP deals with the stuff around it, thus the name control.
-Control information may contain a name for the media, notifications when the media gets disconnected, but also information about its performance.
+RTCP stands for Real Time Control Protocol.
+It pairs with the RTP protocol, which is used for sending the audio and video real time media.
+While RTP deals with the media itself, RTCP deals with the stuff around it, thus the word "control."
+Control information may contain a name for the media, notifications for when the media gets disconnected, and also information about its performance.

 That’s where RTCP-XR came in.
-The XR stands for extended report.
+The XR stands for "extended report."
 Because what RTCP could deliver was limited, the IETF working groups came up with something more elaborate.
-RTCP-XR can deliver a very detailed report on which packets actually made it, and even what their receipt timestamps are.
+RTCP-XR can deliver a very detailed report on which packets actually made it and even what their receipt timestamps are.
 RTCP-XR can be seen as a recording solution for the packet delivery, thus documenting service level agreements.
-In times of big data, this sounds like an exciting way to ensure that the services in the cloud perform well.
+In times of big data, this sounds like an exciting way to ensure the services in the cloud perform well.

 But RTCP-XR is also a lot about compressing the information.
 That’s where statistics comes in.
-On the lower layers, RTCP-XR deals with arrival statistics, bursts when packets are completely missing and the codecs that have been used.
+On the lower layers, RTCP-XR deals with arrival statistics; it bursts when packets are completely missing and the codecs that have been used.
 The ultimate compression is giving the call as a whole a score.
-It is hard to describe how a person perceives audio quality; but RTCP-XR gives it a try and comes up with a mean opinion score (MOS).
-This is a number how a caller would rate the call in a scale between 1 and 5.
-You might have noticed the reports on the snom ONE web interface.
+It's hard to describe how a person perceives audio quality, but RTCP-XR gives it a try and comes up with a mean opinion score (MOS).
+This is a number for how a caller would rate the call on a scale between 1 and 5 (you might have noticed the reports on the snom ONE web interface).

-Because RTCP-XR is obviously not backward compatible, it must be negotiated between the sender and the receiver.
-For that, the IETF document proposes adding a line to the SDP that is used to set the session up.
-There both parties can negotiate if and what RTCP-XR information should be collected.
+Because RTCP-XR is obviously not backward compatible, it must be negotiated between the sender and the receiver: the IETF document proposes adding a line to the SDP that's used to set the session up.
+There, both parties can negotiate if and what RTCP-XR information should be collected.

 So far so good.

-In the real world, there are only few devices that support RTCP-XR. snom has introduced it a couple of years ago, and also Polycom was amongst the first to offer it.
-Most devices don’t offer it, and silently ignore the line in the SDP as they should.
+In the real world, there are only few devices that support RTCP-XR. snom introduced it a couple of years ago, and Polycom was amongst the first to offer it.
+Most devices don’t offer it, silently ignoring the line in the SDP as they should.

-The problem is that many service providers are using equipment that gets suspicious when they receive SDP content that they don’t understand.
+The problem is many service providers are using equipment that gets suspicious when they receive SDP content they don’t understand.
 And when they don’t understand something, they reject it.
-That’s when snom ONE customers start to complain that snom ONE does not work with service provider XYZ, while their free softphone does.
+That’s when snom ONE customers start to complain that snom ONE doesn't work with service provider XYZ, while their free softphone does.

-I am actually not aware about a single service provider that supports RTCP-XR.
-It seems that customers compress the service provider quality essentially to the price, and not quality or at least reporting it.
+I am actually not aware of a single service provider that supports RTCP-XR; it seems customers compress the service provider quality essentially to the price, and not to its quality or reporting it.

 The only way out here was to introduce a setting on the trunk that suppresses the advertisement of the extended reports and set it to suppress by default.
-Thanks to the drop-down menu that we have introduced recently, we are able to add it selectively back if certain service providers should start supporting it.
+Thanks to the drop-down menu we recently introduced, we can add it selectively back if certain service providers start supporting it.

 Derniers articles